-On the second day camp was setup at Zanskar Sumdo.
+On the second day, the camp was set up at Zanskar Sumdo.
 A small stream meets the Zanskar River at a little distance from the campsite.
 Sumdo means confluence.
 Real trekking starts from Zanskar Sumdo which is around 12500 feet.
-Here you leave the valley and start climbing to the base camp site Chumik Napko or (Chumik Napo).
-On crossing the river near the campsite one faces two option – the BRO road on the left which looks enticing and the mule trek on right ( not easily visible).
+Here you leave the valley and start climbing to the base campsite Chumik Napko or (Chumik Napo).
+On crossing the river near the campsite one faces two options – the BRO road on the left which looks enticing and the mule trek on right ( not easily visible).
 Don’t take the BRO road as it meets a dead end after some time.

-Reaching Chumik Napko involves 6-7 hours of trekking, actual distance for which is about 14 km.
-In the hills, distance is not measured in kilometers but in hours.
-The climb is tough with mostly upward climbs and the view is that of a beautiful valley with snow capped mountains all around.
+Reaching Chumik Napko involves 6-7 hours of trekking, the actual distance of which is about 14 km.
+In the hills, distance is not measured in kilometres but hours.
+The climb is tough with mostly upward climbs and the view is that of a beautiful valley with snow-capped mountains all around.
 Although the claimed altitude of Chumik Napko is 15000 feet, my Casio ABT watch showed a little beyond 14000.
-I had a general feeling that heights mentioned in most sites are inflated.
+I had a general feeling that the heights mentioned in most sites are inflated.

-The climb to the pass from Lakhang side appeared much steeper to me.
-The camp at Lakhang can be set up either after a couple of kilometers once you climbed down from top to a valley or on a second valley further down below.
+The climb to the pass from the Lakhang side appeared much steeper to me.
+The camp at Lakhang can be set up either after a couple of kilometres once you climbed down from the top to a valley or on a second valley further down below.
 The valley below where our camp was set was another hour’s walk.
 The trek from Chumik Napko to lower Lakhang was one of the most tiring experiences for us as it took almost 10-11 hours.
-Altitude of Lakhang is around 14000 feet, but it is well below the snow line.
+The altitude of Lakhang is around 14000 feet, but it is well below the snow line.

 Lakhang to Kargyak is the best part of the trek as you walk in the valley most of the time.
 The distance is about 20 km.
 It took about 7-8 hours through lots of river beds and dusty trails under the blazing sun.
-This was the only stretch where it was difficult to avoid getting our feet wet because of a large number of streams.
+This was the only stretch where it was difficult to avoid getting our feet wet because of the large number of streams.
 Most of us had got blisters that day.
 Kargyak is the first human habitation you reach after 4/5 days of trekking.
-It is a relatively big village and has satellite phone.
+It is a relatively big village and has a satellite phone.
 You can call your home from here.
-However you need to go up to the village to find the phone.
-The households with phone can easily be identified from the satellite dish and solar panel.
-The camp is set about a kilometer beyond the village.
+However, you need to go up to the village to find the phone.
+The households with phones can easily be identified from the satellite dish and solar panel.
+The camp is set about a kilometre beyond the village.

 We had our next and last camp at Pipula.
 This is a small dhaba / hotel with a small campsite.
 The site is not good because it lacks grass and is full of pebbles.
 Purne to Pipula has lots of ups and downs and hence is not easy, especially when your legs are tired after 5/6 days of trekking.
 The distance is about 15-16 km, i.e. 6-7 hours of trekking.
 If you are not tired, then you can camp at Ichar which is another 2-3 hours from Pipula.
 By this time the landscape becomes too monotonous.
 The hills are devoid of vegetation and will not make you feel like taking out your camera.
 The landscapes at higher altitudes were stunning, but not here.

-On our final morning we trekked to Ichar.
+On our final morning, we trekked to Ichar.
 It took 2-3 hours.
-After a couple of hours waiting there, we got into a BRO truck that took us to Padum via Radu.
+After a couple of hours of waiting there, we got into a BRO truck that took us to Padum via Radu.
 The road from Radu to Padum is tarred.
 Ichar to Radu is about 8-9 km and Radu – Padum is about 20km.
 By taking a lift, we avoided another day of trekking.
-There is no point trekking on motorable road especially when the landscape is not that great to inspire you to continue on foot.
+There is no point trekking on the motorable roads especially when the landscape is not that great to inspire you to continue on foot.

 Some of the names of places I have mentioned here may differ from other websites.
-The names mentioned here are based on actual experience or as written on milestones in those places.
-For instance, what many sites have mentioned as Reru is actually Radu (pronounce as Ra Ru).
-Furthermore, many websites have mentioned the distance from Padum–Leh as 138 km.
+The names mentioned here are based on experience or as written on milestones in those places.
+For instance, what many sites have mentioned as Reru is Radu (pronounce as Ra Ru).
+Furthermore, many websites have mentioned the distance from Padum–to Leh as 138 km.
 This is ridiculous.
 To reach Leh, you need to go via Kargil.
-Distance between Padum to Kargil is almost 250 km and requires 10-11 hours drive.
+The distance between Padum to Kargil is almost 250 km and requires a 10-11 hours drive.
 The total distance is over 400km and requires 2 days of driving.
 The road is bad and non-metaled.

-You cross the Penzila pass (14000 feet) en-route.
+You cross the Penzila pass (14000 feet) en route.
 You also get to see the stunning view of Darung Durang glacier on the way.
 There is only one place to eat on this route – Rangdum.
 You do not have the option of being choosy.
 Eat whatever you get.
 If you start late from either end (Padum or Kargil) it will be a better option to spend the night here.
 There are a couple of facilities including a tented campus here.
-If you are close to Kargil, then one of the cost effective ways of spending the night is at Malla Guest house, located at Lankerchey, 35 km from Kargil or 5 km from Sankoo village.
-This is a family run home which offers bed at Rs.200.
+If you are close to Kargil, then one of the cost-effective ways of spending the night is at Malla Guesthouse, located at Lankerchey, 35 km from Kargil or 5 km from Sankoo village.
+This is a family-run home that offers a bed at Rs.200.
 This appeared to be a popular stopover for trekkers on this route.

 Finally, Kargil–Leh is another 6-7 hours drive.
-This road provides some breathtaking landscapes besides the famous stretch of Magnetic Road.
+This road provides some breathtaking landscapes beside the famous stretch of Magnetic Road.

-Click on the images to view in full screen
+Click on the images to view them in full screen